-Principal Activities Township / Location Proposed Future Works Method of Identification Local Strategic Planning Parkes Middleton Masterplan - Infrastructure construction works Middleton Masterplan community consultation
+Principal Activities Township / Location Proposed Future Works Method of Identification Local Strategic Planning cal Strategic Planning Parkes Middleton Masterplan community consultation construction works

 Council aims to localise the Sustainable Development Goals and address issues that are prevalent both within the Shire and across the world.
 The scope of influence that Council holds varies between each organisational function, principal activity, and sustainable development goal.
 Within the Planning, Certification and Compliance function, Council recognises is ability to control and influence Sustainable Cities and Communities, Industry, Innovation, and Infrastructure and Life on Land.
 No Poverty is a concern of the Council, though the actions within this function cannot directly achieve the goal, we recognise that our actions can raise greater awareness of the issues.